BauglirMelkor/LogParser/README.md

 # LogParser
-A Spring Boot application that parses and inserts logs to a in memory database which is exchangeble with a MYSQL database SQL queries were written by using Spring Data
+A Spring Boot application that parses and inserts logs to a in memory database which is interchangeable with a MYSQL database SQL queries were written by using Spring Data
-There are two entities which correspond to two databases names as IpTable and ForbiddenIpTable If logged requests exceed the threshold spesified Ips will be inserted to ForbiddenIpTable You can run unit tests which were written to ensure the following criterias below;
+There are two entities which correspond to two tables named as IpTable and ForbiddenIpTable If logged requests exceed the threshold specified IPs will be inserted to ForbiddenIpTable You may run unit tests which were written to ensure the following criterias below;

 (1) java -cp "parser.jar" com.ef.Parser --startDate=2017-01-01.15:00:00 --duration=hourly --threshold=200